HaMinsara, also known as The Carpentry or The Sawmill, allows seeing a unique phenomenon inside Makhtesh Ramon.

 Source: Makhtesh Ramon – Nature Reserve and Visitors Center’s official site.

 HaMinsara is located close to Ammonite Wall (about 5km from Mitzpe Ramon).
 When driving on road #40, you will see a sign to HaMinsara.
-If you follow this sign after approximately 1.5 km, you will reach small car parking.
+After approximately 1.5 km, you will reach small car parking if you follow this sign.
 From the parking, there is a wooden path.

-This circular route takes about 30 min.
+This circular route takes about half an hour.
 HaMinsara is a competently open place, i.e., free entry and no visiting hours.
-But, you should keep in mind there is no artificial light.
-Meaning that visiting during the daytime is recommended.
+But, keep in mind there is no artificial light, so visit only during the daytime.

-If you in the area, it is worth a visit.
-This nice short trail allows seeing an interesting phenomenon.
-And if you are looking for nearby attractions then check out Mitzpe Ramon And Makhtesh Ramon post.
+If you are in the area, it is worth a visit.
+This lovely short trail allows seeing an interesting phenomenon.
+And if you are looking for nearby attractions, check out Mitzpe Ramon and Makhtesh Ramon.

 That’s all for today, and I’ll see you in future travels!

 Additional ResourcesHere are several resources that I created to help travelers:

 - Israel Trip Planner is the page that will help you to create your perfect travel route.

 - National Parks And Nature Reserves page lists and put all national parks on the map.
 There is also a top list, information about ticket types and campsites.